xtarlit/wg-killswitch-nft/README.md

 # wg-killswitch-nft
 An over-engineered Wireguard killswitch designed specifically for the modern "nftables" netfilter project for Linux machines.
-Intended to be used with commercial VPN services such as Mullvad, AirVPN, Cryptostorm, AzireVPN, etc, but can be used for or adapted to any Wireguard config.
+Intended to be used with commercial VPN services such as Mullvad, AirVPN, Cryptostorm, AzireVPN, and many others, but can be used for or adapted to any Wireguard config.

 # Features
  - Option to allow LAN traffic (disabled by default).
  - Option to log dropped packets (disabled by default).
  - No hard-coded path to your configs.
  - Full IPv6 compatibility.
- - Follows many security best practices (set -euo pipefail, readonly variables, input validation, nftables with a default-drop policy, etc..)
+ - Follows many security best practices (examples: set -euo pipefail, readonly variables, input validation, nftables with a default-drop policy)
  - Avoids sending DNS requests outside of the tunnel for hostname lookup in your VPN config.
  - Relatively paranoid.

 # "Anti-features"
  - The script resolves the VPN endpoint's domain name to an IP address once upon execution.
-If the server's IP address changes (due to load balancing, DDoS mitigation, or server migration), the killswitch will block the connection because the new IP is not in the nftables set
+If the server's IP address changes (due to load balancing, DDoS mitigation, or server migration), the killswitch will block the connection because the new IP is not in the nftables set.

-    Possible solution: run a background process that periodically re-resolves the endpoint and updates the nftables set
+    Possible solution: run a background process that periodically re-resolves the endpoint and updates the nftables set.
  - The script doesn’t handle multiple peers on different ports: we overwrite $EP_PORT on every loop iteration.
 If you ever wire up two peers, your rules will only allow the last peer’s port, silently dropping the other.

     Possible solution: either assert that there’s only one peer, or build a per-port set (or require uniform ports).